 Siri settings can be changed in Settings > Siri & Search.

-Siri shortcuts can also perform functions within third-party apps if the developer has implemented support for this feature in their app.
+Siri shortcuts can also perform functions within third-party apps if their developers’ have implemented support for this feature.
 For example, when I go to a specific fast-food restaurant, I always order the same thing.
-Rather than go into that restaurant’s app and place my order every time, I just say “Hey Siri order my usual,” and a cart with my items is presented to me.
+Rather than go into that restaurant’s app and place my order every time, I just tell Siri “Order my usual,” and a cart with my items is presented to me.